IntoTheDev/MultiTag-System-for-Unity/README.md

 ### Attach an object to a group/groups

-Simply attach the "Member" script to the object you want to add to the desired groups and add the desired groups using the inspector.
+Simply attach the "Member" script to the object you want to add to the desired groups.

 ![MemberScript](https://i.gyazo.com/10a39a8cdd0050065923af66082fb111.png)